mckib2/rawdatarinator/README.md

 ## Installation

-This package is known to work with Python 2.7.14, it does not work with Python 3.5 in its current state.  `requirements.txt` contains package dependencies.
+This package is known to work with Python 2.7.14 and Python 3.6.3 using Ubuntu 17.10.  `requirements.txt` contains package dependencies.
 You can install it using pip like this:

 ```
 git clone https://github.com/mckib2/rawdatarinator.git